khiemgluong/Polity-Manager/Assets/Documentation/README.md

 Polity Manager is suited for games that needs to manage various groups of NPCs, especially when these relationships are a bit more complex, such as when one NPC needs to react to an enemy of one or more allied NPCs.
 However, it can also be applicable to simple teams or solo duels.

-## Requirements

-Requires the [`Newtonsoft.JSON`](https://www.newtonsoft.com/json) package to work.
-It should be installed as a dependency, but if not, enter `com.unity.nuget.newtonsoft-json` into `Add Package by Git URL` using the Unity UPM

 ## Quickstart

 ### [Video Tutorial](https://www.youtube.com/watch?v=f2wm8g-1v8A)